- For annual performance, please refer to our Sustainability Report 2020.

 Managing Our Supply Chain

-We work with a wide range of suppliers and business partners.
-Dedicated to operating responsibly, we have developed a robust governance structure and are in the process of implementing a sustainable procurement programme to manage and mitigate supply chain-related risks.
-Reporting to the Engineering Director, the Procurement and Contracts Department serves to monitor the overall implementation of sustainable supply chain initiatives across the Corporation with the key work areas focusing on:
+WWe work with a wide range of suppliers and business partners.
+Dedicated to operating responsibly, we have developed a robust governance structure and are in the process of implementing a sustainable procurement programme to manage and mitigate our supply chain-related risks.
+The Commercial Management Department reporting to the Capital Works Director and the Procurement and Supply Chain Department reporting to the Deputy Director – Legal, Procurement and Supply Chain, jointly serve to monitor the overall implementation of sustainable supply chain initiatives across the Corporation with the key work areas focusing on:

 We have set out corporate policies and guidelines to ensure ethical behaviour of our employees during procurement and tendering processes.
 Our Code of Conduct stipulates our commitment to a fair, transparent and competitive procurement process which meets the highest standards of ethical behaviour and complies with all relevant laws and regulations.
 Further entrenching sustainability into the procurement process, our Green Procurement Policy incorporates green specifications such as resource efficiency, recyclability and biodegradability into the decision-making process.